shubhcoding01/SccoffeeShop-code/README.md

-# MsCafe ☕️
+# ScCafe ☕️

-MsCafe was founded with a simple mission: to serve the best coffee in town.
-Our passion for quality beans and expert brewing techniques has made us a favorite among coffee enthusiasts.
-We source our beans from sustainable farms around the world, ensuring that every cup of coffee you enjoy is not only delicious but also ethically produced.
+          Since its inception in 2020, ScCafe has been committed to providing the finest coffee experience.
+Our focus on exceptional beans and precision brewing has helped us build a strong community of coffee enthusiasts.
+We take pride in sourcing our beans from environmentally conscious farms across the globe, ensuring that every cup you enjoy is not only full of flavor but also ethically sourced and sustainable.

 ## Table of Contents
 - [Project Overview](#project-overview)